Dinner/ Polish Recipes/ Soup Recipes

 • Add another tablespoon of butter to the pan, add the onion and carrot.
 Cook over medium-low heat for about 5 minutes or until the onion is soft.
 Add the content of the pan to the pot with broth and cucumbers.

-• Add the cucumber’s brine (juice), add it gradually and taste the soup making sure it’s not too sour/not enough sour for you.
+• Add the cucumber's brine (juice), add it gradually, and taste the soup making sure it's not too sour or not sour enough for you.

 • Take the soup off the heat.